calrissian/accumulo-recipes/store/entity-store/README.md

 EntityStore entityStore = new AccumuloEntityStore(connector);
 ```

+###Modelling and saving

-Entities be modeled be modeled using the following:
+Entities can be modeled using the following:
 ```java
 Entity entity = new BaseEntity("Person", "1");
 entity.put(new Tuple("name", "John Smith"));